drclaw1394/perl-http-state/README.md

 standards, so it is to be expected this module may change behaviour to keep up to date.

-To aid adoption, this module will work as a drop in replacement for [HTTP::CookieJar](https://metacpan.org/pod/HTTP%3A%3ACookieJar).
-A compatible API has been implemented to allow existing user agents to benefit from the performance gains.
+To aid adoption, this module will work as a drop in alternative for [HTTP::CookieJar](https://metacpan.org/pod/HTTP%3A%3ACookieJar).
+A compatible API has been implemented to allow existing user agents to benefit from the performance gains in particular.

-However long term, user agents will need to be modified in order to take full advantage of this module.
-Not only are there differences in the general API compared to popular cookie jars, but conceptually the notion of 'browsing context' needs to be implemented.
+However long term, user agents would need to be modified, or at least wrapped in order to take full advantage of this module.
+Not only are there differences in the general API compared to popular cookie jars, but conceptually the notion of 'browsing context', and 'first-party/third-party' need to be implemented.

 Finally, for explicit encoding and decoding of cookie strings (not via a cookie jar), please see the companion [HTTP::State::Cookie](https://metacpan.org/pod/HTTP%3A%3AState%3A%3ACookie) module.
 This is used